jianshen92/stanford-car-grab-challenge/README.md

 python predict.py populate_csv_for_labelled_data --csv_path=data_with_labels.csv --img_path=test_images --output_fpath=labelled.csv
 ```

 This will populate the csv file with predictions and probability for each image.
-It will also output some Accuracy, Recall, Precision, and F1-Score in the terminal.
+It will also output performance metrics: Accuracy, Recall, Precision, and F1-Score in the terminal.